Chair and CEO: Kate Swaffer, AU (co-founder)

 Agnes Houston MBE, Scotland

 Kate is the current Chair and Chief Executive Officer, and a co founding member of DAI.
 She is also a member of the World Dementia Council, a board member and the SE Asia Regional Ambassador of Alzheimer’s Disease International, and the inaugural Chair of the Alzheimer’s Australia Dementia Advisory Committee which she founded.
 She is a Humanitarian, advocate and activist for people with dementia, a widely published academic, author and a poet.
 Her fist book on dementia, What The Hell Happened to My Brain?: Living Beyond Dementia, was released in 2016, and her second book, Diagnosed with Alzheimer’s or another dementia, co-authored with Associate Professor Lee-Fay Low was released in September in time for World Alzheimer’s Month 2016.
-Her first two poetry books were released in 2012 and 2016, and her third one is currently [In Press].
-Kate also writes a regular blog, currently with more than 65,000 subscribers, which was archived in the PANDORA Collection of the State (SA) and National Library of Australia in 2012.
+Kate also writes a regular blog, currently with thousands of subscribers, which was archived in the PANDORA Collection of the State (SA) and National Library of Australia in 2012.

 Kate Swaffer has made a human rights based approach to dementia, hoping to reduce stigma, and improve the quality of life for the almost 50 million people estimated to have dementia globally; her focus over the last few years and is changing the way the world views dementia and empowering others they can live with dementia, not only die from it.
 Kate is living beyond a diagnosis of rare form of younger onset dementia, having been diagnosed at the age of 49 in 2008, when she was a married working mother of two teenage sons, also studying a double degree at the University of South Australia.
 She has a Masters of Science (Dementia Care, 2014), BPsych, BA, former Chef, Graduate Diploma in Grief counseling, and is a retired nurse.
 Kate is married to Peter Watt, who does a lot of pro bono work for DAI, and they have two adult sons.